jeffbass/com-yin-yang-ranch/README.md

 # Yin Yang Ranch website content lives here

-This repo contains the text and files to generate the content for the Yin-Yang-Ranch.com website using MkDocs and MkDocs Material.
+This repo contains the text and related files to generate the content for the Yin-Yang-Ranch website that is built using MkDocs and MkDocs Material.

 This content is still being edited, so it will change from time to time.

-The actual Yin-Yang-Ranch.com website is still pointing to an older version.
+The live Yin-Yang-Ranch.com web address is still pointing to an older version.
 It will point to the content of this website when it gets more complete.

-My Yin Yang Ranch computer vision pipleline project is [here](https://github.com/jeffbass/yin-yang-ranch).
+My Yin Yang Ranch computer vision pipleline project is described [here](https://github.com/jeffbass/yin-yang-ranch).

 My PyCon 2020 Talk *Yin Yang Ranch: Building a Distributed Computer Vision Pipeline using Python, OpenCV and ZMQ* video is